AshishBamba05/stockwatch/README.md

 ### 3. Postgres Database

 I wanted to integrate session-based data storage into StockWatch, so I leveraged PostgreSQL.
-A relational database with SQL structure makes most sense here because I need there to be a structured data consisting of user flows (watchlists, trade executions, alert engine) to a specific session ID.
-Every time a user creates a new Session ID, a new row in the SQL database appears with the same available categories.
+A relational database with SQL structure makes most sense here because I need there to be a structured data consisting of user flows (watchlists, trade executions, alert engine) to a `specific session_id`.
+Every time a user creates a new `session_id` and performs an action, a new row in the SQL database appears with the same available categories.

 ### 4. Docker Containerization